zsfelfoldi/ethereum-docs/les/logging.md

 #### Can we reach the entire topic discovery DHT?

 Event logging:

 - A sends findNodeHash packet to B, lookup target is X
 - B sends N1..Nn list of known nodes closest to X
 - log: `evDhtLookup`

-A "final lookup" is
+- lookup process has finished, we have a final set of closest nodes to X
+- log: `evDhtLookupFinal`

-Analysis tool #1: lookups should find the node with the address closest to the lookup address.
-Therefore filter for cases when
+Analysis tool: filter for cases when
 - node A found node N at time T1
 - node B was looking up address X at time T2 and the closest node it found was M
 - `dist(N, X) < dist(M, X) && abs(T1-T2) < 10min`

-Analysis tool #1

 #### Is our request load limitation/distribution model suitable for the purpose?
 How can we generalize it to introduce different priority levels for paying clients?